vruusmann/blog/_posts/2014-07-14-jpmml_evaluator_api_upgrade_guide.md

 The public API of JPMML-Model and JPMML-Evaluator libraries is kept in sync with the latest PMML schema version in order to prevent terminological confusion.

-The main change is that the method `org.jpmml.manager.Consumer#getPredictedFields()` was renamed to `#getTargetFields()`.
+The main change is that the `org.jpmml.manager.Consumer#getPredictedFields()` method was renamed to `#getTargetFields()`.
 It was triggered by the fact that starting from the PMML schema version 4.2, the usage type "predicted" is deprecated in favor of "target".

 This refactoring can be offset by updating the affected method invocation expressions.

 ### Changes between JPMML-Model 1.1.2 and 1.1.3

-The annotation class `org.jpmml.schema.Schema` was split into annotation classes `org.jpmml.schema.Added` and `org.jpmml.schema.Removed`.
+The `org.jpmml.schema.Schema` annotation class was split into `org.jpmml.schema.Added` and `org.jpmml.schema.Removed` annotation classes.

 Declaring PMML schema version information using the version 1.0 of the private API: